The Original Muck Boot Company Arctic Sport Review

 It's a bit difficult to talk about comfort in the Arctic Sport because the boots are so clearly and specifically designed for cold use.
 In warm weather, you will have a hard time wearing these for more than an hour due to their absurd warmth.
 We've tried wearing these in late spring, and our feet get almost immediately sweaty, which isn't exactly "comfortable".

-However, in cold weather, these boots are definitely the best in the test, and are remarkably warm.
+However, in cold weather, these boots are definitely one of the best in the test and are remarkably warm.
 We appreciated their EVA padded footbed (and additional thermal padding), which kept our feet cushioned and comfortable even in some truly cold conditions.
 Yet since these boots are rated for a very specific temperature range (after our warm-weather experiences, we don't really want to wear these above 45°F), we can't give them the highest comfort score — they're just too warm for a wide temperature range.
 The boot's weight also factors into its comfort rating — they're pretty heavy at 5.35 lbs.
 While this means they're great for burlier tasks, the boots are just a little heavy for casual jaunts.

 Traction